evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ## 7. View the dashboard

 Return to the Evidently Cloud web app to view the dashboards you created.
 Refresh the page if necessary.

+You will now see a set of panels that show metric values over time (each pulled from a corresponding snapshot).

 ![](../.gitbook/assets/cloud/toy_metrics_dashboard-min.png)